Vinodhariharan/Vinodhariharan/README.md

 * **[RagBot-with-Gemini-API](https://github.com/Vinodhariharan/RagBot-with-Gemini-API)**: An AI-powered chatbot that combines Retrieval-Augmented Generation (RAG) with Google's Gemini API to provide intelligent responses.

-* **[Sociography](https://github.com/Vinodhariharan/Sociography)**: A social media analytics dashboard that visualizes user engagement metrics and trends, helping users understand their social media performance.
+* **[Sociography](https://github.com/Vinodhariharan/Sociography)**: Sociography is a social media platform designed specifically for photographers.
+It allows photographers to showcase their work, interact with other photographers, and connect with potential partners and sponsors

 ## 🌐 Connect with Me